osher/swagger-json-output/README.md

 If you need to perform a last-minute modification to the output, you can provide a synchronous handler and place it on the context as `ctx._preOutput`.

+The function is provided two arguments
+  - reference to error from which body is created (or null, if body is not result of an error)
-The function is provided one argument - the context itself, so you don't have to use the keyword `this`.
+  - the context itself, so you don't have to use the keyword `this`.

 Example: